-As a department, we have implemented several practices and policies to promote effective mentoring of graduate students throughout your doctoral studies.
+The Department has implemented several practices and policies to promote effective mentoring of graduate students throughout the doctoral study period.
 As a group, graduate students will meet annually with the departmental Chair of Graduate Studies in cohort sessions.
 These cohort meetings provide an excellent opportunity to address important issues (timelines and goals for the academic year) relevant to each group of students.
 The cohort meetings will also be used to assist in the voluntary selection of graduate students for participation in Departmental committees.